BOARD

 Wes Feist

 Wes’ passion is connecting workforce and economic development solutions through community partnerships.
 Wes was awarded the Helena Area Chamber of Commerce – Helena WINS Driver of Change Award in 2023 and named to the Helena Independent Record’s 2021 20 Under 40 awardee list.
-Wes serves on the boards of the Helena Area Chamber of Commerce, Montana Business Assistance Connection, the Helena Area Community Foundation, and as the current chair of the Lewis & Clark Metro Region Opioid Governance Committee.
+Wes also serves on the boards of the Helena Area Chamber of Commerce, Montana Business Assistance Connection, and as the current chair of the Lewis & Clark Metro Region Opioid Governance Committee.

 In his personal time, Wes enjoys spending time with his wife, sons, and family outdoors and traveling for kids’ sports throughout Big Sky Country.